DLFMetadataAssessment/WebsiteDocumentation/entries/contributing-to-site.md

 	- Opening a command line interface tool.

-	- Navigating into the folder on your computer containing your local repository
+	- Navigating into the folder on your computer containing your local repository.

 	- Navigating into the folder containing the README file.